 Video-on-demand may never have an effect on sell-through video.
 Most consumers buy videos to watch repeatedly and to collect, said retailers and other video industry executives polled by SN.
 An electronic, pay-per-showing system that involves no physical product will have little attraction for these consumers.
 "The consensus is that video-on-demand will have less of an impact on sell-through than it will on movie rental," said Dan Black, buyer at Raley's, Sacramento, Calif.
 "Kids watch ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give youINSTANTaccess to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’sFREE, easy and quick.
-What are you waiting for!In addition you will also receive a complimentary copy of SN's salary survey sent to you by email.
+What are you waiting for!In addition you will also receive complimentary access to the SN salary survey data tables.

 Attention Paid Print Subscribers: While you have already been grantedfreeaccess to SNwe ask that youregister now.We promise it will only take a few minutes!
 Or visit your profile and add your print magazine account number and zip code.